2014–15 in English football: Football League Championship

+Both Wolves and Brentford, who were promoted from League One last season, were both looking for a second successive promotion, especially Brentford playing their first season in this tier in over two decades.
+Both eventually missed out and the latter lost in the play-off semi-final to Middlesbrough.
 Reading endured a season of ups and downs, having first sacked Nigel Adkins in mid-December.
 This led to former West Bromwich Albion manager Steve Clarke taking over the reins and despite there being an outside chance of relegation going into the last few games, the Royals beat the drop and also reached the FA Cup semi-finals, losing to Arsenal in extra-time.
 Rotherham United came perilously close to being dropped into the relegation zone in the final weeks after they were deducted three points for fielding an ineligible player, though they ultimately stayed up after the teams below them failed to capitalise on the situation.

 Blackpool finished in bottom place (having stayed in that place since September until the end of the season), posting the joint-worst points total for a club in a 24-team second tier, failing to win away once and conceding 91 goals overall.
 Relegation was not helped by fan protests against owner Owen Oyston's running of the club (eventually culminating in an on-field protest that forced their final game of the season to be abandoned), as well as the fact that they had only eight players two weeks before the season started.
 Wigan Athletic were also relegated, just two years after they had won the FA Cup and played in the Premier League.
 During the season, they went through three managers and failed to win a home game between September and April as the extra games from the previous season appeared to take its toll on the Latics.
 Millwall filled the final relegation spot, having sacked Ian Holloway in March and appointed Neil Harris as his replacement, but he could not save them from the drop to the third tier.